jitsi-contrib/prosody-plugins/conference_statistics/README.md

 captured.

 ## Chat and polls

+Chat and poll **content** is not collected unless it is explicitly enabled.
+Counts are always reported: `chat_message_count` on the conference, on each room and on each participant and `poll_count` / `poll_vote_count` on the conference and each room plus `poll_vote_count` on each participant.
+So a deployment can measure chat and poll activity without keeping any message body, question, option text or voter identity.

+Set `include_chat_content = true` to collect the `chat` array and `include_poll_content = true` to collect the `polls` array.
+Both default to `false`.
+When a section is disabled its array is present but empty.

+`max_chat_messages` bounds the message count as well as the stored bodies, so counting stops once it is reached and a `limit_reached` error is recorded.
+Poll and vote counts are bounded by Jitsi's own limit of 128 polls per room.

+Content is user-supplied conference material rather than a statistic and the resulting document is a durable off-box copy of it.
+Enabling either option makes the endpoint operator responsible for its retention and deletion.

 Each public chat entry contains the stanza/message ID, timestamp, room ID and JID, sender participant and endpoint IDs, sender display name, and message